-The middle choice of the other two, it uses high quality heat transfer paper to which it can create full colored designs, especially commercial heat press that allows you to receive multiple orders from clients.
+The middle choice of the other two, it uses high-quality heat transfer paper to which it can create full-colored designs, especially a commercial heat press that allows you to receive multiple orders from clients.
 A heat transfer machine may cost you anywhere from P8,000 to P10,000.

 Step 2: Prepare your required capital.

-Depending on the kinds of equipment, the size of the lot of your business, and the number your staff, the start-up capital you need will vary.
+Depending on the kinds of equipment, the size of your business lot, the number of your staff, and the start-up capital you need will vary.

 If you are under budget, consider establishing your business at home to save expenses from exorbitant rental fees.

-If you plan to have meetings with your clients in person, consider investing on desks and chairs for your home office.
+If you plan to have meetings with your clients in person, consider investing in desks and chairs for your home office.
 Or perhaps meet them in your client’s office instead.

-Also, investing in quality materials can save you more than it is to order cheaply-made fabrics.
+Also, investing in quality materials can save you more than it is ordering cheaply-made fabrics.